ga4gh/vrs/docs/source/impl-guide/computed_identifier.rst

     * use two-char escape codes when available, as defined in `RFC8259§7 <https://tools.ietf.org/html/rfc8259#section-7>`__

-The criteria for the VR serialization method was that it must be relatively easy and reliable to implement in any common computer language.
+The criteria for the digest serialization method was that it must be relatively easy and reliable to implement in any common computer language.